-Reincubate iPhone Backup Extractor has a sophisticated version of this technique integrated with it, saving the need for any forensic recovery process.
+Reincubate iPhone Backup Extractor has a sophisticated version of this technology integrated with it, saving the need for any forensic recovery process.

 If you'd like to see some data on just how effective iPhone Backup Extractor's undeletion capabilities are, check out our benchmark against the leading forensics tools.
 Hint: we thrash them.

 You can recover deleted data with iPhone Backup Extractor in two simple steps: